Socket Programming in Python

 Why is Socket Programming required?

-1. Platform Independence: Sockets offer a method of building network applications that are independent of platforms.
+1. Platform Independent: Sockets offer a method of building network applications that are independent of platforms.
 Python, C, Java, and other programming languages can be used by developers to create socket code that will run on a variety of operating systems

 2. Versatility: Sockets can be utilized in a wide range of network communication contexts, from straightforward data exchange to intricate client-server communications.